Jxnina/jxnina/README.md

 ## Hi there 👋

+Im Janina Pelli, a student at LAB University of Applied Sciences.

 <!--
 **Jxnina/jxnina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.